Capitol Debate Summer Camp FAQs

 Q: What is the age requirement to attend camp?

 A: For residential and commuter summer camp attendee we accept rising 6th graders to Seniors.
-If attending any of the day camps our minimum age is a rising 4th grader.
+If attending any of the day camps our grade required is 6th grade with the exception of our public speaking class in Columbia, MD where we welcome rising 4th graders.

 Q: What safety and supervision measures are in place?